deepinsight/insightface/web-demos/swapping_discord/README.md

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu1.jpg" width="480"/>
 </div>
 3. Now we can start saving your ID features.
-Drag a photo of yourself (with no obstruction and front view) from your computer to the Discord app.
-A pop-up window will appear, and in the text box, enter the command ``!saveid me`` (where 'me' is the registered name, which can be any alphabets or numbers up to 8 characters long).
+Drag a photo of yourself (with front view and no occlusion) from your computer to the Discord app.
+A pop-up window will appear, and in the text box, enter the command `!saveid me` (where 'me' is the registered name, which can be any alphabets or numbers up to 8 characters long).
 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu2.jpg" width="640"/>
 </div>